Compare Rates and Save On Life Insurance

 Terminal medical conditions

 Applicants must disclose whether they have any terminal medical conditions or end-stage diseases.
-Typically, applicants will be rejected if they have less than two years of life expectancy.
+Typically, applicants will receive a rejection if they have less than two years of life expectancy.

 Driving history

-Applicants must answer several questions about their driving history within the past two years, including whether they’re received two or more moving violations and whether they’ve been convicted of reckless driving or driving while under the influence of drugs or alcohol.
+Applicants must answer several questions about their driving history within the past two years, including whether they have two or more moving violations or have been convicted of reckless driving or driving while under the influence of drugs or alcohol.

 License suspension or revocation

-Applicants must also disclose whether they’ve had their license suspended or revoked in the past five years.
+Applicants must also disclose whether their license was suspended or revoked in the past five years.

 Probation

-Applicants must disclose if they’re currently on probation or have been on probation within the past year.
+Applicants must disclose if they’re on probation or have been on probation within the past year.

 Felonies

-Applicants must answer questions concerning any felony convictions or guilty pleas in the past seven years.
+Applicants must answer questions about felony convictions or guilty pleas in the past seven years.

 Cancer, heart attacks or strokes

-The health questionnaire will also ask applicants to answer questions about serious health complications such as cancer (excluding basal cell carcinoma), heart attacks or strokes in the past two years.
+The health questionnaire asks applicants about any serious health complications such as cancer (excluding basal cell carcinoma), heart attacks or strokes in the past two years.

 Drug or alcohol abuse

-The questionnaire will also ask applicants to disclose whether or not they suffer from alcohol or drug abuse for which they have received medical treatment.
+The questionnaire asks applicants to disclose whether or not they suffer from alcohol or drug abuse for which they have received medical treatment.

 Alzheimer’s or dementia